LordAshes/Talespire-RemoteControlPlugin/README.md

 ## Change Log

 ```
+1.2.0: Added chat feature speaking as the indicated character or GM (if character name is GM).
+       This function allows use of chat services such as Chat Roll if installed.
 1.1.0: Updated Remote Control App and plugin to support rotation and camera operations.
 1.0.0: Initial release
 ```